TileDB-Inc/TileDB-Cloud-Java/docs/InvitationApi.md

     //ApiKeyAuth.setApiKeyPrefix("Token");

     InvitationApi apiInstance = new InvitationApi(defaultClient);
-    String namespace = "namespace_example"; // String | namespace group is in (an organization name or user's username) String invitation = "invitation_example"; // String | the ID of invitation about to be cancelled String groupName = "groupName_example"; // String | name/uuid of group that is url-encoded try {
+    String workspace = "workspace_example"; // String | the workspace containing the teamspace the array belongs to String teamspace = "teamspace_example"; // String | the teamspace the array belongs to String invitation = "invitation_example"; // String | the ID of invitation about to be cancelled String groupName = "groupName_example"; // String | name/uuid of group that is url-encoded try {
-      apiInstance.cancelShareGroupByInvite(namespace, invitation, groupName);
+      apiInstance.cancelShareGroupByInvite(workspace, teamspace, invitation, groupName);
     } catch (ApiException e) {
       System.err.println("Exception when calling InvitationApi#cancelShareGroupByInvite");
       System.err.println("Status code: " + e.getCode());